 So, design your workflow with mobile phone and codes.
 What works from our experience is a combination of simple questions based on something that the user recognizes and OTP over SMS or MFA.

 And here we are.
 With password reset problem.
 And solutions for it.
 Simple as that, yet many organizations still suffer from this issue.
-I hope you have found this video interesting and it gave you some idea how you can address this problem in your organization.
+I hope you have found this article interesting and it gave you some idea how you can address this problem in your organization.